 Extracurricular and other programs General Description of Fee or Material Amount of Fee (Anticipated o Maximum) or Specific Materi Required

-Athletic Programs
+Athletic Programs -

 Admission Spectator fees for admission to events \$6.00 per event maximum.
 Students may purchase an Activity Tic ket

 for \$40.00 per year.
 For District and Conference events hosted by the Schoo cost to be set by NSAA but not to exce \$20.00 per event.
 Senior Citizen pass: \$5.00 per person p ed

 school year

 Athletic Physicals NSAA required athletic Physicals Cost varies; payable directly to the student's physician or clinic.

-Equipment and Attire Students are responsible for required equipment and attire appropriate to the sport or activity which are not provided by the school and are responsible for any optional clothing, equipment, or other items associated with the sport or activity.Uniform items are checked out to students.If lost or damaged students will be assessed fees in the Required items include athletic undergarments (supporter, bra, socks and undershirts), practice attire, including shorts, shirts, socks, and shoes suitable for the activity, and dress attire suitable for team travel.
-Optional items for which students are responsible include: personal athletic bags, hair ties, sweat bands, non-required gloves, swim goggles, towels, forearm pads and personal medical devices (braces, orthopedic inserts, etc.).
-Additional required items for particular sports or activities include:
+Equipment and Attire Students are responsible for required equipment and attire appropriate to the sport or activity which are not provided by the school and are responsible for any optional clothing, equipment, or other items associated with the sport or activity.Uniform items are checked out to students.If lost or damaged students will be assessed fees in the student's physician or clinic.Required items include athleticundergarments (supporter, bra, socks anundershirts), practice attire, includingshorts, shirts, socks, and shoes suitablefor the activity, and dress attire suitablefor the activity, and dress attire suitablefor team travel.Optional items for which students are responsible include: personal athletic bags, hair ties, sweat bands, non-require gloves, swim goggles, towels, forearm pads and personal medical devices (braces, orthopedic inserts, etc.).Additional required items for particular sports or activities include:

 amount of replacement cost.
 Basketball No additional cost ts

 Football Mouthpiece

 GolfGolf bag & clubs

 Speech Dress attire; copie of research s

 Track No additional cost ts

 Volleyball Volleyball knee pa ads